 In the near future, the challenge will not be to produce more at all costs, but produce in a way that is compatible with the available water capital, continuously measuring, adapting and correcting choices.

-In this sense, water bankruptcy is an invitation to rethink agriculture as an activity deeply linked to the natural limits on which it depends.
+In this sense, the water bankruptcy is an invitation to rethinking agriculture as an activity deeply linked to the natural limits on which it depends.

 And recognizing them today is the first step towards not definitively overcoming them.